yolken/yolken-blog/site/_posts/2021-01-01-quitting-a-new-job.md

 The company was super secretive about its technology; I wasn't allowed to tour the office, for instance, because they had hardware prototypes lying around that only employees were allowed to see.
-I also wasn't invited to ride along in their test cars, which would have been fun and informative.
+I also wasn't invited to ride along in their test cars, which would have been both fun and informative.
 The external signs were good, though- they had raised a billion dollars from Softbank and others, and the employee reviews on [Glassdoor](https://www.glassdoor.com) were gushing.

 Aside from being in a somewhat different space than my previous employers, another potential downside was the commute.
 Stripe and my three jobs before that were all within a 15 minute walk of my apartment in San Francisco.
-Nuro's office was 40 miles away in Mountain View, which was more than an hour away by train.
+Nuro's office was 40 miles away in Mountain View, which was more than an hour each way by train.
 But, I had done longer commutes earlier in my career and figured that I could handle it.

 In the end, I went with my impulses and signed the offer.
 I had my last day at Stripe, took a short